-It's not a big deal and secret that the present cost of college is way higher than the earlier times.
+It's no secret that the present cost of college is much higher than what it was for.
 Due to the increasing costs of college, students are moving towards getting a student loan to cover the tuition costs.
-It has resulted in a large student loan debt trap which needs to be addressed.
-Hence, federal student loans can be a good option as they offer lower interest rates for students.
+Which resulted in a large student loan debt trap that needs to be addressed.
+Hence, federal student loans can be a good option as they offer lower interest rates and other attractive features for students.

 Table of contents